 Unhealed.
 A wounded animal is extremely dangerous.
 They will bite or attack if you try to come to close to them.
 They hurt when touched and will respond instinctively as a reaction.
 It is the same for people.
 When you have unhealed hurts in your life, you will lash out even at those who are trying to help you, and then hate yourself for the way you act.
 You can't seem to figure out what is wrong with you, and with the passing of time it only gets worse.
 It will affect every relationship in your life, especially those you love the most.
 You have to find healing.
 Usually it involves forgiving someone who has hurt you.
 Many times there are cycles of shame and guilt that try to hover over you.
 That is a sign you are not healed.
 Bathe in the Word of God and discover all He has to say about you.
 Speak the Word of God over your life.
 Ask God to reveal the source of your pain, and then forgive and release.

 Rejection.
 Years ago Becky and I experienced devastating rejection.
 It was incredibly painful, as all rejection is.
 The effect was so strong and lasted for many years.
 For instance, I remember taking a team to Lower Manhattan to pass out invite cards to our church that we had planted.
 After splitting everyone up and sending them all off, I sneakily made my way to a nearby McDonald's and found a corner booth to sit in.
-I sat in that booth for a very long time, crying off and on, and did not pass out one card all day.
+I sat in that booth for a very long time and did not pass out one card all day.
 For the life of me I could not understand what was wrong with me.
 Here I was, a man who at one time would stand in the back of my truck and preach fearlessly to strangers in parking lots, and yet I couldn't hand out a card to someone I'd most likely never even see again!
 Why?
 I would come to understand years later that fear of rejection was the underlying root of my struggle.
 I did not want one person declining (rejecting) my card.
 I just couldn't handle any more rejection.
 You know why this is so dangerous?
 Because it will hinder authenticity in your relationships, never allowing yourself to become truly vulnerable.
 Call somebody and tell them what is going on.
 Tell them you are hurt.
 Describe the fears.
 Bring other people into the situation and don't face it alone.
 Rejection will paralyze you, and you have to deal with the root cause until it lifts.
 Love on other people.
 Confront your fears.

 Ego.
 Other words for ego are; self-esteem, self-worth, self-respect, self-image.
 It is rooted in selfishness.
 It is all about you.
 You desperately need to get away but you can't because you are consumed with what other people think about you.
 You can't handle the thought that someone may find out that you are 'not all that.'
 You attempt to preserve a false picture of who you hope people think you are.
 If you are in the clutches of sin, this becomes a horrible snare and vice.
 Let that ego crumble to the ground and be crushed to powder.
 You are operating in a form of pride.
 It is not about you and has never been about you.
 Your life is meant to be hidden in Christ.
 Lose yourself in Christ.
 Be like John the Baptist, who said, "I must decrease and He must increase."